mikeleo03/SpringBoot-Angular-Software-Documentation/Week 05/Lecture 09/Assignment 03/README.md

 If all the instruction is well executed, the main-view will be something like this.
 Open [localhost:8080](http://localhost:8080) to see the view.

 ### 📸 Screenshots
 The main modification of the program is now the program can generate a PDF based on CSV file given from the input.
-Here's the documentation
+Here's the documentation.

 1. **Full Page**